What Is Backordering and Can It Help Your Ecommerce Business?

 Pro: Enhanced inventory optimization

 When a sudden increase in sales happens, it usually means products are being sold faster than they’re being restocked.
 At times like this, it’s common for retailers to rely on a backordering system to deal with the surge in demand.
-That’s because backordered items allow for enhanced inventory optimization, since you can continue selling products regardless if there’s limited space or stock available.
+That’s because backordered items allow for enhanced inventory optimization, since you can continue selling products even though there’s limited space or stock available.
 Backordering helps navigate unforeseen growth spurts by helping drive revenue while minimizing operational overhead (like storage fees) at the same time.

 Con: Losing out on potential sales